mcode/rems-admin/DockerDevSetupGuideForMacOS.md

 # Open DRLS REMS as VsCode workspace
 The REMS repository contains the **REMS.code-workspace** file, which can be used to open the above project structure as a multi-root VS Code workspace.
 To open this workspace, select *File* > *Open Workspace from File...* and navigate to <drls-root>/REMS/REMS.code-workspace.
 In this workspace configuration, the CDS-Library embedded within CRD is opened as a seperate root for an easier development experience.

+The Debugger Tab has various debugging configurations and can be used to easily debug any errors that come up during development.
+That said, when debugging it is reccomeneded to use the **Debug All REMS Applications (Dokcer) (workspace)** debugger as this is a compund debugger that combines the Docker debugger for all servers and applications in this workspace, simply set a breakpoint anywhere in the code base and debug away.
+For more information on VsCode debugging see: https://code.visualstudio.com/docs/editor/debugging

 The Source Control Tab can be used to easily track changes during the devlopement process and perform git actions, with each root of the workspace having its own source control header.
-See: https://code.visualstudio.com/docs/editor/versioncontrol
+Sor more information source control see: https://code.visualstudio.com/docs/editor/versioncontrol

 The Docker Extension for VsCode has useful functionality to aid in the development process using this set up guide.
 This extension lets you easily visualize the containers, images, networks, and volumes created by this set up.
 Clicking on a running container will open up the file structure of the container.
 Right clicking on a running container will give the option to view container logs (useful to see output from select services), attach a shell instance within the container, and attach a Visual Studio Code IDE to the container using remote-containers.
-See: https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker
+For more information on the docker debugger see: https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker

 ## Configure DRLS REMS